 Q: What is considered “clean green” and what is not?

-A: Materials banned from landfill in Alameda County include grass, leaves, shrubbery, vines, tree branches and trimmings (excluding palm trees).
+A: Materials banned from landfill in Alameda County include grass, leaves, shrubbery, vines, tree branches and trimmings.
 "Clean green" does not include lumber or manufactured wood products, although those materials may also be recoverable.

-Q: How do I have to change what I’ve been doing to comply with the new law?
+Q: How do I have to change what I’ve been doing to comply with the law?

 A: Most people have already been keeping plant debris separate by placing it in their green carts, or delivering it to the "clean green" area at a disposal facility (for a lower charge) where it is diverted from landfill.
 But large quantities of plant debris can be contaminated with just small amounts of trash, and the whole load then becomes garbage.
-This mixing needs to stop.
-Keep your plant debris "garbage-free."
+Please keep your plant debris "garbage-free."

 Q: I’m a resident and I have been throwing out my plant debris, my food scraps and my food-soiled paper in the green bin.
 Should I be doing anything differently now?